 - Tighter cattle movement control between TB breakdown herds: Cattle movement can be licensed between TB herds.
 To reduce TB transmission risks between herds, this will only be permitted where the destination herd is due to have at least two SITs at severe interpretation.

 Measures to be phased-in during 2017-18 include:

-- Area boundary changes Oxfordshire, Warwickshire, Derbyshire, Cheshire and East Sussex are split between the EA and HRA.
-But these will fall wholly into EA, causing changes to TB test routine and eligibility for gamma-interferon tests.
+- Area boundary changes Oxfordshire, Warwickshire, Derbyshire, Cheshire and East Sussex were split between the EA and HRA.
+But these now fall wholly into EA, which caused changes to TB test routine and eligibility for gamma-interferon tests.

-- Extending six-monthly and radial testing across EA From January 1 2018 six-monthly surveillance testing will be applied in Warwickshire, Oxfordshire, west Berkshire, north-west Hampshire and west Derbyshire.
-Radial testing around TB breakdowns with lesion and/or culture positive animals will be applied in all other parts of the new EA.
+- Extending six-monthly and radial testing across EA From January 1 2018 six-monthly surveillance testing was applied in Warwickshire, Oxfordshire, west Berkshire, north-west Hampshire and west Derbyshire.
+Radial testing around TB breakdowns with lesion and/or culture positive animals applies in all other parts of the new EA.

-- Inconclusive skin test reactor risks From 1 November 2017 all IRs in HRA, EA and TB breakdown herds in the LRA that have a negative result on a re-test will be restricted to the holding they were found for their lifetime.
-Permitted movements will only be to slaughterhouses or AFUs.
+- Inconclusive skin test reactor risks From 1 November 2017 all IRs in HRA, EA and TB breakdown herds in the LRA that had a negative result on a re-test are restricted to the holding they were found for their lifetime.
+Permitted movements are only to slaughterhouses or AFUs.
 Cattle can move directly or via an Approved Slaughter Gathering or TB Dedicated Sale (Orange Market).

 Recently introduced measures:

 - New 10-mile rule Farmers can apply to register all land under the same county parish holding (CPH) number within a 10-mile radius.